-Review the situation and alleged violation with the accused, and the accused Department Chair, and if necessary then, call into session the Standards of Behavior Committee, to review the facts and make a recommendation for action to the Dean, or Dean's Designee, of the School of Medicine.
+If necessary, the Standards of Behavior Committee may be charged to review the facts and make a recommendation for action to the Dean, or Dean's Designee, of the School of Medicine.

 The Standards of Behavior Committee will be appointed annually by the Dean, or Dean's Designee of the School of Medicine and will consist of at least two basic science faculty members and four clinical science faculty members from at least two of the campuses.
 The Dean, or Dean's Designee, will appoint an Associate Dean as a nonvoting ex-officio officer.
 The Associate Dean will select one of the panel members to serve as Chair of the panel.